TIBCOSoftware/snappydata/docs/howto/using_snappydata_for_any_spark_dist.md

 Following is a sample of Spark JDBC extension setup and usage:

-1. Include the **TIB_compute-jdbc** package in the Spark job with spark-submit or spark-shell:
+1. Include the **snappydata-jdbc** package in the Spark job with spark-submit or spark-shell:

 		$SPARK_HOME/bin/spark-shell --jars snappydata-jdbc-2.11_1.2.0.jar